 Character Dialog: This is an interesting interaction that unfolds your story through a conversation between illustrated objects or characters.

-3D eBook: Unlike a traditional eBook that only includes text to narrate a story, this 3D eBook makes use of images, videos, and text to make the story-based content more interactive for learners.
+3D eBook: Unlike a traditional eBook that only includes text to narrate a story, this 3D eBook makes use of images and text to make the story-based content more interactive for learners.

 Simulations and Scenarios

 These include activities designed to take learners to real-life, virtual situations without requiring them to face them or their consequences in reality.
+Interactive online learning techniques like simulations provide a safe and engaging way for learners to develop skills and knowledge.
 Examples of these include:

 Role-Based Individualized Simulation: This type of simulation puts the learner in specific situations and requires them to act as a decision-maker or a problem solver.
 As they go about reacting to each situation, you make sure they’re aware of the complicated aspects of each question using instructive feedback.

 Goal-Driven Immersive Learning Situation: This serves as a scenario template that gives the learners an interactive tour of the process, a real-life scenario, or a concept using hotspots.
-The solution empowers the learners to choose their learning path and again, instructive feedback can be given for the choices they make to reinforce the learning objectives.
+The solution empowers the learners to choose their learning path, making it a great example of interactive online learning.
+Instructive feedback can be given for the choices they make to reinforce the learning objectives.

-Museum Simulation: This interaction involves giving the learners a 3D walk-through of a virtual museum that contains up to 4 sections that may feature videos and images.
+Museum Simulation: This interaction involves giving the learners a 3D walk-through of a virtual museum that contains up to four sections, which may feature videos and images to enhance interactive online learning experiences.

 Games